shsimm/Unsupervised-Modelling-Semantic-Clustering/README.md

 This repositiry contains code to run a Gene Set Variation Analysis using the 'GSVA' package (Hänzelmann et al., 2013).

-GSVA is derivative of a traditional differential expression technique, but instead of a traditional model:
+GSVA is derivative of a traditional differential expression technique, and provides enrichment scores of gene sets related to genes outside the set.
+These enrichment scores can then be used by limma.
+Please note thatGSVA  uses a random walk approach (Hänzelmann et al., 2013).
-_gene expression_ (outcome) - preditor + model

-You instead employ:
-_gene set variation_ (outcome)

-The GSVA technique uses a random walk approach (Hänzelmann et al., 2013).

 There are **five** analyses in this repository
  #1 Gene Set Variation Analyses